opinti/spectral-multifidelity/README.md

 For any questions or issues, please reach out at orazio.pinti@gmail.com

-## Citations
+## Reference

-If you use this package in your research, please cite the following paper:
+Source code of the paper:

 **Graph Laplacian-based Bayesian Multi-fidelity Modelinge**
 O. Pinti, J. M. Budd, F. Hoffmann, A. A. Oberai.